Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization: Interdiction Problems

 The main result of this section is that $\textsc{Interdiction-}\Pi$ is $\Sigma^p_2$-complete for all SSP-NP-complete problems $\Pi$ (\cref{thm:main-result-interdiction}).
 We also show in \cref{sec:combinatorial-interdiction} the $\Sigma^p_2$-completeness of a more restricted version of interdiction, which could be of independent interest.

 We make a few remarks regarding \cref{def:interdiction}: First, note that the interdiction variant of all LOP problems can be defined over the SSP problem derived from it as described in \Cref{sec:framework}.
+The set $\sol(I)$ then contains all the sets the attacker wants to block.
+For example in the vertex cover problem, $\sol(I)$ contains all vertex covers of instance $I$ of size smaller or equal to $t$.
+(W.l.o.g. due to the properties of the reductions studied in this paper, we can for all problems from \cref{sec:ssp-reductions} assume that $t$ is chosen to be the optimal threshold.)
 Second, note that in our problem \textsc{Interdiction-$\Pi$}, the underlying instance is not changed.
 In particular, we do not delete elements of the universe (e.g. vertices of the graph).
 For some problems, there might be a subtle difference between deleting elements and forbidding elements to be in the solution.
 (The vertex cover problem is one such example: It makes a big difference of deleting a vertex $v$ and its incident edges, or forbidding that $v$ is contained in the solution, but still having the requirement that all edges incident to $v$ get covered by the vertex cover.
 In the first case, the vertex cover interdiction problem stays in NP, hence we can not hope to obtain a general $\Sigma^p_2$-completeness result.
 In this paper we only consider the second case.)

 As the third remark, we note that in the literature, usually the minimum cost blocker problem and the most vital nodes/edges problem are slightly differently defined: The minimum cost blocker problem asks for a minimum cost blocker which decreases the objective value by a set amount.
 On the other hand, the most vital nodes asks for the maximum value by which the objective can be decreased, when given a certain cost budget for the blocker.
 The interdiction problem, which we formulated here as a decision problem enables us to capture the $\Sigma^p_2$-completeness of both these variants.
-It follows by standard arguments that both of the above problems become $\Sigma^p_2$-complete in our setting (however, the first remark about the difference between deleting and forbidding vertices needs to be kept in mind.)
+It follows by standard arguments that both of the above problems become $\Sigma^p_2$-complete in our setting.

 The last remark is that $\textsc{Interdiction-}\Pi$ can be understood as a game between Alice ($\exists$-player, trying to find a blocker) and Bob ($\forall$-player, trying to find a solution).
 Note that this could be considered different from other typical robust optimization problems, where the $\exists$-player tries to find a solution.
 In the remainder of this section, we locate the complexity of $\textsc{Interdiction-}\Pi$ exactly.
 The easy part is to show containment in $\Sigma^p_2$.